 With the performances of the current BS antenna system, transmit and receive path components, amplifiers, pre-distortion algorithms and filters, it is expected that the IMD interference generated within the Band 42 receiver would be well below the receiver noise floor eliminating the possibility of receiver desensitization, provided that CA_2A-12A-12A BS transmitter does not share the same antenna with Band 42 BS receiver.
 But there is not a large frequency gap between Band 2 DL and Bands 23 and 25 UL, and hence Band 23 or 25 BS receiver desensitization may still be an issue.

 Therefore, it is recommended that CA_2A-12A-12A BS transmitter should not share the same antenna with Band 23, 25 or 42 BS receiver to prevent BS receiver desensitization, unless the antenna path meets very stringent 3rd order PIM specification so that the PIM will not cause Band 23, 25 or 42 BS receiver desensitization.
 Note that antenna sharing may be allowed as the state-of-the-art continues to evolve in the future.

+6.43.3 ΔTIB,c and ΔRIB,c values

+For the UE which supports CA_2A-12A-12A the ΔTIB,c and ΔRIB,c are defined for applicable bands in Table 6.43.3-1 and 6.43.3-2 respectively.
+Values are derived from existing values for 2A-12A.